 Those of you who read the conditions of your probation know what it takes to have your probation revoked.
 Those of you who are not familiar with the conditions imposed as part of your probation should definitely check out this list of conditions that may have been included in your probation order (conditions differ from one court order to another):

-Some of you might wonder, “What happens if I violate conditions of my probation?”
+Some of you might wonder, “What happens if I violate the conditions of my probation?”
 Our Pittsburgh probation violation lawyer warns that after a violation of probation, your probation officer will file an affidavit with the court.
-Then, you will be schedule to attend a hearing, in the course of which your probation could be revoked.
-If the court finds you guilty of violation probation, you will most likely be resentenced.
+Then, you will be scheduled to attend a hearing, in the course of which your probation could be revoked.
+If the court finds you guilty of violating probation, you will most likely be resentenced.

 That is why it is so important to be represented by a skilled criminal defense lawyer in Pittsburgh or elsewhere in Pennsylvania.
 You would not want your existing probation period to be extended, have more jail time added to your probation, or worse, have your probation revoked and spend months or years in prison, would you?